CUTR-at-USF/ontime-performance-calculator/README.md

 An application to calculate on-time performance using GTFS-realtime data that has been archived using the [gtfsrdb](https://github.com/mattwigway/gtfsrdb) tool.

+For more about what this tool does, please see the chapter "Producing On-time Performance from GTFS-realtime Data" in [this final report](https://www.dropbox.com/s/v05z1w7td1kpqd9/Transit_Service_Reliability_Final_Report.pdf?dl=0).

 ## Prerequisites

 The On-time Performance Calculator is written in Java.
 Maven is the build management tool for this project.